klaviyo/ruby-klaviyo/README.md

 # get all metrics with the default kwargs
 Klaviyo::Metrics.get_metrics(page: 0, count: 100)

+# get all metrics with the default kwargs for a different Klaviyo account
+Klaviyo::Metrics.get_metrics(page: 0, count: 100, api_key: 'pk_EXAMPLE_API_KEY')

 # get a batched timeline of all metrics with the default kwargs
 Klaviyo::Metrics.get_metrics_timeline(
   since: nil,